Murder of Lim Lee Tin: Chin Seow Noi's confession

 The prosecution also based their case on the confessions of the Chin siblings and Ng.
 Firstly, according to Chin Seow Noi's confession, she stated that after meeting Lim, she was often asked by Lim to go on a date with her everyday.
-Chin, who was unaware of Lim's true gender back then, agreed to do so but she eventually told Lim that she was married.
+Chin, who was unaware of Lim's sex back then, agreed to do so but she eventually told Lim that she was married.
 At that time, Chin had registered her marriage with Siew in 1985, although she had not gone through the traditional Chinese marriage ceremony.
 Lim thus often harassed Chin, asking to borrow money from her from time to time.
 Chin, who was working as a factory worker at that time, had to also borrow money from her colleagues in order to lend Lim money.
-On 8 October 1992, the date of Chin's formal wedding, Lim even asked Chin to meet up with her on the night itself and lived with her for seven days before Chin returned to her husband's flat.
+On 8 October 1988, the date of Chin's formal wedding, Lim even asked Chin to meet up with her on the night itself and lived with her for seven days before Chin returned to her husband's flat.
 Lim went on to make nuisance calls to Chin and would sometimes loiter around the void deck below Chin's flat.

 The continued harassment led to Chin unable to endure it anymore.
 She thus asked her brother Chin Yaw Kim to come to Singapore to meet up with her for a plan to stop Lim from coming to her again.
 Yaw Kim roped in his friend and sworn brother Ng Kim Heng, also known as "Ah Heng", to help his sister in the plan to stop Lim's harassment.
 They came up with a plan to let Ng pretend to be a loan shark, and Ng would, according to the plan, confront Seow Noi in front of Lim, demanding for Seow Noi to pay back S$4,000 to Ng.
 Their plan was also to make Lim agree to help Seow Noi discharge her debt, in order to secretly get back some of the money Seow Noi lent to Lim.
 The plan was executed, and as the trio hoped, Lim agreed to help Seow Noi pay off the debt.
 However, Lim continued to harass Seow Noi.
 This led to Seow Noi deciding to call Yaw Kim and Ng, asking them to help her "get rid of" Lim.